bolotnikov/gamedevland/docs/tower-defense.md

 ## 7. Shooting
 ### 7.1 Creating a bullet

 The towers will shoot bullets at enemies.
 The bullet in our game is represented by the `fire.png` sprite.
-Let's create a `Bullet` class that will create a bullet for a given tower:
+Let's create a `Bullet` class that will create the bullet for a given tower:

 ```javascript